tduffy49/fall2017-cs170proj/README.md

     `<Wizard1 Wizard2 Wizard3>`.
 Each constraint specifies that the age of `Wizard3` is not in between the ages of `Wizard1` and `Wizard2`. **Note: this does not mean `Wizard1` is necessarily younger than `Wizard2`.**
-- Eacg wizarad must appear *at least once* in your constraints.
+- Each wizard must appear *at least once* in your constraints.

 If your input files do not satisfy these requirements, then your input is considered invalid, and you will not receive any credit for this portion of the project.
 Although Gradescope will autograde your inputs, and print